valentina-hayajneh/WavePlan/README.md

 ---
 ## summary
 This project delivers a well-structured, browser-based microwave link planning tool designed for high accuracy, usability, and realism.
 By combining precise geodesic calculations, dynamic link budget analysis, and support for multiple map views, the tool offers a practical and intuitive environment for engineers and researchers.
 From frequency allocation to received power estimation, each feature is seamlessly integrated to reflect real-world conditions.
 The result is a reliable, easy-to-use platform that supports informed decision-making and professional network design—all from within the browser.

+---

+## Contact Me

+If you have any questions, suggestions, or would like to learn more about how this project works, please feel free to reach out to me via email:

+valentinahayajneh8@gmail.com

+I’m always available to answer your inquiries and support you in making the best use of this project.

+---